Actinidia

 Actinidia /ˌæktᵻˈnɪdiə/ is a genus of woody and, with a few exceptions, dioecious plants native to temperate eastern Asia, occurring throughout most of China, Taiwan, Korea, and Japan, and extending north to southern areas of Russian Far East and south into Indochina.
 The genus includes shrubs growing to 6 m tall, and vigorous, strong-growing vines, growing up to 30 m in tree canopies.
 They mostly tolerate temperatures down to around -15 C, and some are much hardier.

 The leaves are alternate and simple, with a dentated margin and a long petiole.
 The flowers are solitary or in axillary cymes, usually white, with five small petals.
 Most of the species are dioecious with separate male and female plants, but some are monoecious.
 The fruit is a large berry containing numerous small seeds; in most species, the fruit is edible.
-In particular, this genus is known for the species Actinidia deliciosa, one of the most common cultivated kiwifruits, and for the hardy ornamental A. kolomikta.
+In particular, this genus is known for the taxon Actinidia chinensis var. deliciosa, one of the most common cultivated kiwifruits, and for the hardy ornamental Actinidia kolomikta.

+Description

+Actinidia are perennial climbing vines, typically found in the lower storey of forests, along stream beds and at forest margins.
+Some species of Actinidia can form dense thickets, such as Actinidia kolomikta and Actinidia venosa.

+Actinidia leaves alternate, and typically have a long petiole, covered in hairs in some members of the genus.
+Leaves can be variable in size and shape, even within individual plants.
+Members of Actinidia have dioecious flowers, and have cup-shaped flowers, typically with five or more petals.

+The fruit of Actinidia is a berry with hundreds of small, darkly-coloured seeds, embedded into the fruit flesh.
+The fruit is often a bright green colour due to the presence of chlorophyll, something uncommonly found in ripe fruit.
+Fruit flesh often ranges from bright yellow to dark green, depending on the species.

-Fossil record
+Range and fossil record

-Fossils of the extinct species A. faveolata are known from Europe and Western Siberia extending from the Upper Oligocene to the Early Pleistocene.
+Actinidia species are commonly found in south-western China, though they range from Siberia to Indonesia.
+The greatest number of taxa found in the wild are in the Yunnan province, where almost half of the known species are endemic to Yunnan.
+Other provinces of China with significant populations of wild Actinidia include Guanxi, Hunan, Sichuan, Guizhou, Jiangxi, Zhejiang, Guangdong, Hubei and Fujian.
+Fossils of the extinct species A. faveolata are known from Europe and Western Siberia extending from the Upper Oligocene to the Early Pleistocene, suggesting that the genus was previously more wide-spread across the world.